dmacvicar/dmacvicar.github.io.old/tutorials/rpm-packaging/index.md

 $ zypper search -t product
 ```

 Product comes from a package called XXXXXX-release which has some special dependencies (`rpm -q --provides openSUSE-release`).
-The release package/product installs some information in `/etc/products.d` that is used by other tools get information about the base and addons products installed.
+The release package/product installs some information in `/etc/products.d` that is used by other tools to get information about the base and addons products installed.

 ### Patches